 What is Azure Active Directory?

-To learn the difference between Azure AD and Active Directory Domain Services, see Compare Active Directory to Azure Active Directory.
-You can also use the various Microsoft Cloud for Enterprise Architects Series posters to better understand the core identity services in Azure, Azure AD, and Microsoft 365.
+To learn the differences between Active Directory and Azure Active Directory, see Compare Active Directory to Azure Active Directory.
+You can also refer Microsoft Cloud for Enterprise Architects Series posters to better understand the core identity services in Azure like Azure AD and Microsoft-365.

 Who uses Azure AD?

 Azure AD is intended for: